 These toy storage ideas will help you keep your home tidy, encourage youngsters to pitch in (and they look lovely)

 Clever, forward-thinking toy storage ideas are essential to keeping your home tidy, and your sanity intact.

 Having children in the house is a recipe for endless tidying, meaning storage ideas that are well thought through, effortlessly neat and easily accessible for both parent and child is crucial to a harmonious home.
 Your storage also needs to make organizing toys, and keeping them neat, is super easy not just for you, but for kids, too.

 The need for toy storage isn’t just confined to the kids’ bedrooms either – living rooms, playrooms and even hallways are often in need of clever nooks and crannies to hide the playthings that inevitably make their way across the home.

 Toy storage ideas

-From discreet benches to personalized trunks, we’ve brought together some stylish but practical toy storage ideas to inspire you, and asked the experts for tips too, so that, whether you are looking for playroom ideas or solutions for children's rooms, you will be well organized.
+From discreet benches to personalized trunks and wall storage cabinets, we’ve brought together some stylish but practical toy storage ideas to inspire you, and asked the experts for tips too, so that, whether you are looking for playroom ideas or solutions for children's rooms, you will be well organized.

 Flexible bookshelf ideas are key to good toy storage, whether you are going for a whole-wall option or a smaller unit, so ensure the shelves can be adjusted as needs change.

 'There can be that tricky transition from child to young adult where they still have that link to cute soft toys but are moving into that teen stage.
 This is where you can max out their bedrooms with ample storage.
 A whole wall of storage will see them through the next few years as their tastes change,' says Jennifer Ebert, digital editor, Homes & Gardens.